-DIFFICULTY The Difficulty Judges will evaluate the difficulty of a skill according to the position of the feet upon landing.
+The Difficulty Judges will evaluate the difficulty of a skill according to the position of the feet upon landing.
 Difficulty Ratings - Difficulty scores must be flashed.

-1. Round-offs (neutral skill)

-2. Backward & Forward Handsprings
+2. Backward & Forward Handsprings 0.2 pt.

-3. Back somersault - tuck
+3. Back somersault - tuck 0.4 pt.

-4. Back somersault - whip
+4. Back somersault - whip 0.4 pt.

-5. Back somersault - pike
+5. Back somersault - pike 0.5 pt.

-6. Back somersault - straight
+6. Back somersault - straight 0.5 pt.

-7. Front somersault - tuck
+7. Front somersault - tuck 0.5 pt.

 8. Back somersault with 1⁄2 twist or Arabian front 0.6 pt.

 9. Front somersault - pike 0.6 pt.

-10. Front somersault - straight 0.6 pt.
+10. ).
+Front somersault - straight 0.6 pt.

-11. Barani (front somersault with 1⁄2 twist) 0.7 pt.
+Barani (front somersault with 1⁄2 twist)

-12. Bounding credit
+Bounding credit

-13. A cartwheel is a front skill with no difficulty value but a legal skill at this level
+8. A cartwheel is a front skill with no difficulty value but a legal skill at this level •

-pt
+REI PEATS:

-- 1. Round-offs and Handsprings can be repeated without deduction. - 2.
-With the exception of round-offs and handsprings, only one difficulty skill can be repeated without deduction. - 3.
-Repeated non-difficulty skills (cartwheels) will receive the following deductions.
+1. Round-offs and Handsprings can be repeated without deduction.

+2. With the exception of round-offs and handsprings, only one difficulty skill can be repeated without dec luction.

+3. Repeated non-difficulty skills (cartwheels) will receive the following deductions.
 (The following are total deductions, not accumulative).

 3.1.
 DEDUCTIONS

-1. The last backward single somersault executed at the end of a completed pass must be shoulder height or above 0.3 pt.
-2.A completed pass, not rebounding out of a round-off or handspring at the end of the pass 0.5 pt.
-NOTE: If an athlete does not perform enough skills and ends their uncompleted pass in a handspring (or round-off) and rebounds, as long as it meets the description of a rebound, you consider it a rebound (not instability) and judge it accordingly.
-3. For not having a somi in a pass 2.0 pt.
-4Performing more than two somis in a pass 2.0 pt.
-5.Performing more than one twist of 180E per pass 2.0 pt.

-\NOTE: 4 & 5 - Will result in a 3.0 deduction for exceeding pass/level maximums.

-INTERRUPTIONS OF
+3.1.1.
+For repeating three identical skills in a row 0.1 pt.

+3.1.2.
+For repeating four identical skills in a row 0.3 pt.

+3.1.3.
+For repeating five identical skills in a row 0.6 pt.

+LE\ VEL SPECIFIC DEDUCTIONS

+1. •

+2. A completed pass, not rebounding out of a round-off or handspring at the end of the pass r round-off)

+For not having a somi in a pass

+Performing more than two somis in a pass

+5. Performing ore than one twist of 180E per pass2.0 pt & loss of DD

-will receive the
+INT TERRUPTIONS OF A PASS - Whatever terminates a pass will receive the appropriate deduction.

-- 1. Takes intermediate stops.
+1. Takes intermediate step with a hand or foot or stops.

+2. Performing a twist of greater than 180 degree per pass 2.0 pt.

+3. Performing a reversal skill 2.0 pt.

-\NOTE: 2 & 3 - and 3.0 deduction maximums.
+NOTE: 2 & 3 - Will also result in loss of skill

-4.Not starting with a run or a
+4. Not starting with a run or a hurdle (will result in termination).